hboers/ifttt-webhook/README.md

 #Use
 Clone the git repo to some place, setup your webserver and use that as the wordpress installation location in ifttt.com channel settings.

+# Planning

+  * Sending more than one webhook request
+  * Allow full urls in categories (seems that IFTTT passes them untouched)